flywheel-io/gears/spec/readme.md

 Like the inputs, you can add JSON schema constraints as desired.
 Please specify a `type` on each key.
 Please only use non-object types: `string`, `integer`, `number`, `boolean`.

 The example has named one config option, called "speed", which must be an integer between zero and three, and another called "coordinates", which must be a set of three floats.

+### Contextual values

+Context inputs are values that are generally provided by the environment, rather than the human or process running the gear.
+These are generally values that are incidentally required rather than directly a part of the algorithm - for example, a license key.

+It is up to the gear executor to decide how (and if) context is provided.
+In the Flywheel system, the values can be provided by setting a `context.key-name` value on a container's metadata.
+For example, you could set `context.matlab_license_code: "AEX"` on the project, and then any gear running in that project with a context input called `matlab_license_code` would receive the value.

+Unlike a gear's config values, contexts are not guaranteed to exist _or_ have a specific type or format.
+It is up to the gear to decide if it can continue, or exit with an error, when a context value does not match what the gear expects.
+In the example config file below, note that the `found` key can be checked to determine if a value was provided by the environment.

+Because context values are not namespaced, it is suggested that you use a specific and descriptive name.
+The `matlab_license_code` example is a good, self-explanatory key that many gears could likely reuse.

 ### The input folder